mitchelparish/incampment/README.md

 Users have the option to create credentials unique to the app or to utilize third party authorization via Omniauth and Github - because all friends worth having have a Github account.

+See the [second version](https://github.com/mitchelparish/incampment-with-js) - now with (minimal) JavaScript!

 ## Getting Started

 To run a local version of Incampment clone the repo and run `bundle install`. `rails db:seed` followed by `rails db:migrate` to create a local database and then use `rails s` to initialize a server, the app will then be available to you on `localhost:3000`.